ameya182003/Sales_DashBoard_Insights/README.md

-# SALES DASHBOARD INSIGHTS USING POWERBI
+# SALES DASHBOARD INSIGHTS USING POWER BI

 Developed by [Ameya Modak](https://www.linkedin.com/in/ameya-modak/).

-A MySQL server database was integrated with Power BI, where necessary data analysis and cleaning were performed.
-Ultimately, all the data was utilized to create interactive dashboards in Power BI.
-Dashboard can be access through Desktop and Mobile.
+A MySQL server database was integrated with Power BI for data analysis.
+The data was transformed and cleaned in the Power Query Editor, then used to create interactive dashboards in Power BI.
+These dashboards are accessible on both desktop and mobile devices.

+# Dashboard Preview:

 ## Feedback and Contributions